When Remodeling an Old House, Which Features Should You Keep?

-New weatherstripping can be added quite inexpensively, as can storms (sometimes on the inside, especially on historic houses).
-Old glazing compound can be repaired and even rotted elements can be replaced or the wood stabilized with epoxy or other consolidants.
-On newer houses, good copies of the original windows may well be available inexpensively.
-Whether you choose to replace or restore, do try to retain the original configuration.
-A homeowner who replaces the original multilight windows with single-pane sash (substituting, say, 1/1s for 6/6s) will change the appearance of a house, rather in the way that a pencil drawing is transformed when someone erases some of the shading.
+New weatherstripping can be added without much expense, as can storm windows (sometimes on the inside, especially on historic houses).
+Old glazing compound can be repaired and rotted elements can be replaced, or the wood can be stabilized with epoxy or other consolidants.
+If refurbishing isn’t an option, for newer houses you may be able to find reasonably priced, good-quality copies of the original windows.
+Whether you choose to replace or restore, do try to retain the original window configuration.
+Replacing original multilight windows with single-pane sashes (substituting, say, 1/1s for 6/6s) changes the appearance of a house rather in the way that a pencil drawing is transformed when some of the shading is erased.
 It’s probably a bad idea.

 As with windows and other details, try to save original doors.
 Remember that doors removed in one part of the house can be reused elsewhere.
 If you need additional doors, you can find similar styles at architectural salvage.
 They don’t have to be identical, but if they resemble the originals, they won’t seem out of place.
 This hold-on-to-the-original approach applies to exterior doors too.
 In the quest to save energy and tighten up the house, you may be tempted to replace a worn-looking paneled front door.
 Unfortunately, many of today’s replacement doors, sometimes made of steel, often stamped with faux graining, look like the architectural equivalent of a black eye.
 Try to restore the original door, or at least find a replacement that retains the same spirit.